-- (A) Be at least 21 years of age. - (B) Have completed the Department's six-clock-hour Train-the-Trainer course. - (C) Have one of the following educational and experiential credentials verified by the Department or its designated representative: - Four year college degree or higher with six college credit hours in Early Childhood Education and 480 hours experience in a child care setting serving children ages birth through eight years.
-A Florida teaching certificate may be substituted for the 480 hours experience in a child care setting. - 2.
-Associate's degree in Early Childhood Education and 480 hours experience in a child care setting serving children ages birth through eight years. - 3.
-Associate's degree with six college credit hours in early childhood/child growth and development and 960 hours experience in a child care setting serving children ages birth through eight years. - 4.
+- (A) Be at least 21 years of age. - (B) Have completed the Department's six-clock-hour Train-the-Trainer course. - (C) Have one of the following educational and experiential credentials verified by the Department or its designated representative: - Four year college degree or higher with six college credit hours in early childhood education/child growth and development, and 480 hours experience in a child care setting serving children ages birth through eight years.
+A Florida teaching certificate may be substituted for the 480 hours experience in a child care setting. - Associate's degree in early childhood education/child growth and development and 480 hours experience in a child care setting serving children ages birth through eight years. - Associate's degree with six college credit hours in early childhood/child growth and development and 960 hours experience in a child care setting serving children ages birth through eight years. - 4.
 Four year college degree with a Florida teaching certificate and be currently employed by a school district in the state of Florida to teach Early Childhood Education in the Education and Training Cluster under the Department of Education Career and Technical Education Program.
 Trainers who meet this education and experience qualification are limited to teaching only in the Florida Department of Education Early Childhood Professional Certificate (ECPC) and Child Care Apprenticeship Certificate (CCAC) programs. - 5.
 A high school diploma or GED; a National Early Childhood Credential or a department-approved Birth Through Five FCCPC and three years of full-time experience in licensed family child care within the past five years.
 Trainers who meet this education and experience qualification are limited to teaching only the six hour Family Child Care Home Rules and Regulations course. - 6.
-Four year college degree or higher with six college credit hours in school-age children ages birth through twelve years.
+Four year college degree or higher with six college credit hours in the area of elementary education and 480 hours experience in a child care setting serving school-age children ages five through 12 years.
 A Florida teaching certificate may be substituted for the 480 hours experience in a child care setting.
-Trainers who meet this education and experience qualification are limited to teaching only the ten hour School-Age Appropriate Practices course. - (D).
+Trainers who meet this education and experience qualification are limited to teaching only the five hour School-Age Appropriate Practices course and five hour Understanding Developmentally Appropriate Practices course. - (D).
 The Department or its designated representative may require a trainer to attend a specific child care training course prior to being approved.

-CC Facility Handbook 4.2.6 SA Handbook 4.7
+CC Facility Handbook 4.2.6 7.
+Annual SA Handbook 4.2.5

-17. Annual In-Service Training
+Annual In-Service Training